 Banned Books Week

-Banned Books Week was launched in 1982 in response to a sudden surge in the number of challenges to books in libraries, bookstores, and schools.
-Typically held during the last week of September, the annual event highlights the value of free and open access to information and brings together the entire book community — librarians, educators, authors, publishers, booksellers, and readers of all types — in shared support of the freedom to seek and to express ideas.
+Banned Books Week was launched in 1982 in response to a surge in the number of challenges to books in libraries, bookstores and schools.
+The annual event highlights the value of free and open access to information and brings together the entire book community—librarians, educators, authors, publishers, booksellers and readers of all types —in shared support of the freedom to seek and to express ideas.

 Drag items up and down to your preferred order then select the "Save Order" button.